-7.4 Engineering
+10.4 ENGINEERING

-Engineering designs, builds, and maintains services and products, to include supporting systems and infrastructure, (hardware and software,) that allows the Department Of Defense (DoD) to successfully accomplish its mission.
+Engineering designs, builds, and maintains services and products, to include supporting systems and infrastructure, (hardware and software,) that allows the Department of Defense (DoD) to successfully accomplish its mission.
 The systems and services must perform and function as required by the mission partner, allow for standardized integration into the architecture, meet agreed levels of reliability and availability, maintain data integrity, and be secure.

 The scope of Engineering encompasses the entire lifecycle of the enterprise architecture.
-This includes from understanding the strategic goals of DoD and its mission partners, to the design, construction, and testing of new and changed services, deployments into production, and ensuring that the services are maintainable in the production environment.
+This includes from understanding the strategic goals of DOD and its mission partners, to the design, construction, and testing of new and changed services, deployments into production, and ensuring that the services are maintainable in the production environment.
+Engineering also ensures a structured problem-solving approach and the application of technical management processes such technical planning, configuration management, and technical assessments.
 Engineering may also need to take a role in the event a service is retired or discontinued.